ketut-garjita/caltech-101-classification-model/README.md

 **Note:**

-On AWS Lambda, we can only write to the /tmp directory, so all files: models, outputs and data are stored in the /tmp directory.
+On AWS Lambda, we can only write to the /tmp directory, so all files: model, outputs and data are stored in the /tmp directory.

 ## Notebook